Richardaeld/Fat_Racoon_Kitchen/README.md

         + Add "env.py" to "gitignore" list (NEVER PUSH THIS FILE)
         + Add "__pycache__/" to "gitignore" list (NEVER PUSH THIS FILE)

 ## Deploy Clone from GitHub

 ## heroku Deployment
 + create app on Heroku
++ Files for heroku from GitPod
+    + in bash "pip3 freeze --local > requirements.txt
+    + in bash "echo web: python run.py > Procfile"
+        + If the opened Procfile has a blank line at the bottom, delete this line.
+It could cause problems with Heroku otherwise.
+    + this creates two files for heroku to identify what it needs to run app
++ link Heroku and GitHub
+    + From personal > *name of app* created at first Setup
+    + select (go to) deploy
+    + select GitHub from 'deployment method' section
+    + from your GitHub account and the name of the cloned repository
++ Share env.py information with heroku
+    + select (go to) settings
+    + click reveal config vars of config vars

 ## Database build
 + create Database on MongoDB